lajbel/lajbel.github.io/README.md

-# The LaJSite V69
+# The LaJLand V69

-The LaJSite it's basically my site, for a simple and pretty profile and portfolio!
+The LaJLand it's basically my site, for a simple and pretty profile and portfolio!
 Now in version 69, the last ☕

 ## Powered By 🚀